Money and Marriage Statistics – 20 Interesting Facts

 (Source: Credit Cards)

-This statistic alone is a strong indicator of high financial anxiety and relationship stress brought on by the pandemic.
+This statistic powerfully indicates the high financial anxiety and relationship stress triggered by the pandemic.

-75% of long-term couples who were previously financially faithful committed financial infidelity.
-This means that they had secret financial accounts or made secret financial purchases without their partner’s knowledge.
-The most common examples of financial infidelity are hidden credit card debt, secret bank accounts, and gambling without their partner’s knowledge.
+75% of long-term couples who were previously financially faithful committed financial infidelity, meaning they maintained secret financial accounts or made undisclosed purchases.
+Common examples include hidden credit card debt, secret bank accounts, and undisclosed gambling.

 10. In about 80% of all married couples in the United States, couples share at least part of their expenditures and earnings.
 That’s compared to 20% who keep everything entirely separate